AnaMeryyy/SmartStudy/README.md

-# SmartStudy
-SmartStudy AI – Personalized Study Planner
+# SmartStudy AI

 Final project for the Building AI course

 ## Summary

-SmartStudy AI is an intelligent study planner that helps students organize their study time efficiently by predicting workload difficulty and recommending optimized schedules based on past performance and deadlines.
-It uses machine learning to adapt to each student’s habits and improve productivity over time.
+SmartStudy AI is an AI-based study planner that helps students organize their study time more efficiently by predicting task difficulty and estimating the time needed for each assignment.
+It then generates a personalized study schedule based on deadlines and workload.

 Building AI course project

+## Background

 Many students struggle with:
-Poor time management and last-minute studying Difficulty estimating how long tasks will take
+* Poor time management
+* Underestimating study workload
-Stress caused by overloaded schedules
+* Stress caused by last-minute studying

-This problem is very common among university students, especially in technical degrees like Computer Science.
+This problem is very common among university students, especially in demanding degrees such as Computer Science.

-My motivation is personal: I often find it difficult to balance multiple assignments, exams, and projects, and I want a system that helps reduce stress and improve planning.
+My motivation is personal, as I often find it difficult to balance multiple subjects, exams, and projects at the same time.

-This project is interesting because it combines AI with a real everyday problem affecting productivity and mental well-being.
+This project is interesting because it applies AI to a real everyday problem that affects productivity and well-being.

-How is it used?
+## How is it used?

 The user inputs:
-Subjects and assignments
+* Subjects and tasks
-Deadlines
+* Deadlines
-Estimated difficulty (or past grades/time spent)
+* Estimated difficulty or past performance

-The system then:
+The system:
-Predicts time required for each task
+* Predicts how long each task will take
+* Prioritizes tasks based on urgency
-Builds a personalized weekly study schedule
+* Generates a weekly personalized study plan
-Updates recommendations based on user progress

-It would be used mainly by students (university and high school), but also by professionals preparing certifications or exams.The app could be used on mobile or web, ideally checking daily recommendations.
+It is used by students through a web or mobile application that updates recommendations daily.

-Data and AI methods
+## Data and AI methods

 Data sources:

-User input data (tasks, deadlines, study time) Optional historical academic performance data
+* User input data (tasks, deadlines, study time)
-Possibly anonymized datasets from student productivity studies
+* Optional historical study behavior data
+* Public datasets on learning and productivity (if available)

-AI techniques:
+AI methods used:
-Linear regression (predict study time per task) Logistic regression (predict task difficulty: easy/medium/hard) Clustering (group similar types of tasks or students) Reinforcement learning (future improvement: adapt scheduling strategy)
+* Linear regression (time estimation)
+* Logistic regression (difficulty classification)
+* Clustering (grouping similar tasks)
+* Possible future use of neural networks for better personalization

 Tools:
-Python
+* Python
-scikit-learn
+* scikit-learn
-Pandas
+* Pandas

-Challenges
+## Challenges

 This project does not:
-Guarantee perfect productivity results
+* Guarantee perfect productivity results
-Account for unexpected life events (illness, emergencies) Fully understand human motivation or procrastination
+* Fully understand human motivation or procrastination
+* Replace personal judgment

 Other challenges:
-Data privacy (student performance data is sensitive) Accuracy depends heavily on user honesty
+* Data privacy concerns
+* Dependence on accurate user input
-Risk of over-reliance on AI for personal planning
+* Risk of over-reliance on AI suggestions

+## What next?

-Future improvements:
+Future improvements could include:
-Add integration with Google Calendar or Notion
+* Integration with Google Calendar or Notion
-Build a mobile app version
+* Mobile application development
-Add AI chatbot for study coaching
+* AI chatbot for study coaching
-Improve predictions using neural networks
+* Improved predictions using neural networks
-Include group study planning features
+* Group study planning features

-With more data, the system could evolve into a full academic assistant.
+## Acknowledgments

-Acknowledgments Inspired by:
+Inspired by:

-Elements of AI course by University of Helsinki & Reaktor OpenAI documentation and machine learning tutorials General productivity tools like Notion and Google Calendar
+* Elements of AI course (University of Helsinki & Reaktor)
+* General productivity tools like Notion and Google Calendar
+* OpenAI and machine learning educational resources